OpenTimer/Parser-SPEF/README.md

 ## Struct Spef

-The parser object is a struct of type `Spef` which store SPEF data when the parsing process succeds.
+The parser object is a struct of type `Spef` which stores SPEF data when the parsing process succeeds.

 | Name | Type | Description |
 | ------------- |:-------------| :--------------|